Toby-Sharman/codeacademy/module-1/readme.md

-# Module 1 code snippets
+# Module 1
+---
+Module 1 is the introduction module